Prepare For The 2021 Hurricane Season

-The 2018 Atlantic hurricane season officially begins on June 1, 2018, and ends on November 30, 2018.
-These dates represent the period each year when most tropical cyclones form in the Atlantic basin and develop into hurricanes.
+The official start date for the 2021 Atlantic hurricane season is June 1, 2021, and ends November 30, 2021.
+These dates represent the time of year when the majority of tropical cyclones in the Atlantic basin form and become hurricanes.
 While the propensity for hurricanes to develop are highest in season, formation of tropical depressions can occur at any time of the year.
-Most forecast agencies project 2018 to be an average to slightly above average year for the formation of named storms.
+Most forecast agencies project 2021 to be a slightly above average year for the formation of named storms.

 What is a Hurricane?

 A hurricane is a type of cyclone – a low pressure system – typically developed in the tropics.
 These cyclones are accompanied by thunderstorms and a counterclockwise circulation of winds close to the surface of the earth.
 Tropical cyclones are classified as follows:

 With winds of 38 mph, the tropical depression is organized system of clouds and thunderstorms with a specific circulation pattern.
 Sustained winds average about one minute and are measured at approximately 33 feet above sea level.

 The depression becomes a tropical storm when strong thunderstorms with a surface circulation and maximum sustained winds of 39-73 mph.